 Online courses can be dropped before the first day of class with a 100% refund.
+The withdrawal date is established by the date of receipt by the Associate Provost of the College of written notice of intent to withdraw.
+For purposes of calculating refunds, a school week is defined as beginning on Monday and ending on the following Sunday.
+All refund calculations take into account any charges that are unpaid at the time of withdrawal.
 If dropped during the first week, the student will be reimbursed 90% of payment.
 If dropped during the second week, the student will be reimbursed 50% of payment.
 Beyond the second week, there is no reimbursement.